 “We only take Ukash cards, for the safety of our customers”, they might say.
 Relieved by the fact that they don’t need to provide personal info or bank account numbers, several victims give their card code for phony registration fees, fines, or any other redeemable prizes.

-Variation 3: Purchasing stuff on eBay, Craigslist, Gumtree, etc.
+3. Purchasing Stuff on eBay, Craigslist, Gumtree, Facebook Marketplace

 Whatever item scammers “sell” on these sites, they require the payments via Ukash, persuading the victims to load money into their card and then to send along the serial number.
 If you do that, your card will be emptied almost instantaneously.
 Justifying this, scammers come up with a good reason for requesting the payment.
 “I just got my wallet stolen and had to cancel all my accounts, sorry for the inconvenience”.